 To check the status of an application after filing, applicants can use NYCHA’s “Self-Service Portal” online.
 The portal allows people to see their priority code, interview dates and waitlist status.
 You may also check your application status by phone.
 Applicants with DV priority status should track their applications by calling the Customer Contact Center at (718) 707-7771; applicants will be asked for their DV PIN number to verify their identity to receive information on their applications.

-- Application Ineligibility: The main eligibility obstacles for Public Housing applicants are: immigration status, criminal background, and rental arrears/eviction from a previous NYCHA or Section 8 apartment.
-Click here for more information on how to overcome these obstacles.
+- Application Ineligibility: The main eligibility obstacles for public housing applicants are immigration status, criminal background, and rental arrears/eviction from a previous NYCHA or Section 8 apartment.

-- NYCHA Transfers: Click here if you need to information about transferring out of your Public Housing apartment.
+- NYCHA Transfers: Click here for information about transferring out of your public housing apartment.